AndreyDodonov-EH/netilion-all/docs/DocumentApi.md

 Get all possible categories for the specified document

 Returns a list of all possible categories for the specific document.
 You can apply the query parameters listed below to get a filtered list.
 Parameters supporting translation: &#x60;&#x60;&#x60;name, description&#x60;&#x60;&#x60;.
-To get a translations set Accept-Language.
+To get a translation set Accept-Language.

 ### Example
 ```javascript